Woodworking projects for kids: woodworking with your children teaches basic skills for planning, measuring, and the use of basic carpentry tools.

 Here’s a list of free online woodworking resources to get you started:

-Online Resources for Woodworking Projects with Children:
+Online Resources for Woodworking Projects for Kids:

 - The Folding Rule, an online journal about woodworking in a garage shop, has a post about kids in the shop.
 Also available are downloads for a bird house plan, a wood buying guide, and Boy Scout woodworking merit badge requirements.